simplifyinsights/vizcatalogue/README.md

 - Column G-J: Hidden, but this contains the HTML segments that will make up the card, I have split this into individual pieces for ease of editing
 - Column L: This is the final HTML that will need to be copied between the <!-- Cards --> and <!-- End of Cards -->

+## Images

+The Catalogue Images.xcf file is a [Gimp](https://www.gimp.org/) file which contains the template used for the images

 ## Install Guide

 - Install Node.js and NPM